tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% docs prep_ptp_scores_by_user %}

-Takes the scores from prep_ptpt_scores_by_user and prep_ptpf_scores_by_user, and return a single score per user.
+Takes the scores from prep_ptpt_scores_by_user, prep_ptpf_scores_by_user and prep_ptplscores_by_user, and return a single score per user.

-The rules for de duplication of scores are:
+The rules for de-duplication of scores are:

 1. If user only has PtP trial score then use that score
 1. If user only has PtP free score then use that score
-1. If user has both PtP trial score and free score:
+1. If user has multiple scores then:

    a.
 If Trial PTP Score is 4 or 5 stars then use Trial PtP

    b.
-If Free PtP Score is 4 or 5 stars then use Free Ptp
+If Free PtP Score is 5 stars then use Free Ptp

    c.
-Else use Trial PtP Score
+If Lead PtP Score is 5 stars then use Lead Ptp

+   d.
+If Free PtP Score is 4 stars then use Free Ptp

+   e.
+If Lead PtP Score is 4 stars then use Lead Ptp

+   f.
+Else use Trial, Free or Lead Score, in that order

 The scores of this model are then used in mart_marketing_contact and the marketing pump to later be synced with Marketo and SFDC.